cockroachdb/docs/src/current/v23.2/physical-cluster-replication-overview.md

 To connect to a virtualized cluster using the SQL shell:

-- For the system interface, include the `options=-ccluster=system` parameter in the `postgresql` connection URL:
+- For the system virtual cluster, include the `options=-ccluster=system` parameter in the `postgresql` connection URL:

     {% include_cached copy-clipboard.html %}
     ~~~ shell